 Q: My child would like to play basketball.
 Where do I start?

 There are multiple pathways to get started in basketball.
-We have age-appropriate beginner’s programs like AUSSIE HOOPS and HOOPS ACADEMY for kids who want to learn the basics and build confidence on court or our JUNIOR DOMESTIC COMPETITION if they’re keen to get straight into playing and training with a team.
+We have age-appropriate beginner’s programs like AUSSIE HOOPS and DOMESTIC DEVELOPMENT ACADEMY for kids who want to learn the basics and build confidence on court or our JUNIOR DOMESTIC COMPETITION if they’re keen to get straight into playing and training with a team.
 You can read all about how to get started in basketball HERE.

 Q: My team needs to forfeit, what should I do?

 Junior teams need to let their club know – who will then get in touch with the WBA.

 For senior teams, we ask that you provide at least 24 hours’ notice, preferably by emailing email@example.com or calling 9742 5440 (this allows staff time to alert the opposition and cancel referees.
 When 24 hours’ notice is given, the normal team sheet fee will apply.
 Failure to provide 24 hours’ notice will result in a forfeit fee of your team sheet and your opponents’ team sheet fee will apply.
 This covers the cost of the court hire and the referees.

 Q: I used to play as a kid and would like to get back into it – how do I join a senior team?

 We love to hear from former players wanting to get back into our great game.
 The best way to join a senior team as an individual is to CLICK HERE and fill in the form!